FBoucher/AzUnzipEverything/README.md

 ## How to use it.

-You can upload files to an Azure Blob storage using many different tool and code, but for this quick introduction let's use the Azure Portal.
+You can upload files to an Azure Blob storage using many different tools and code, but for this quick introduction let's use the Azure Portal.

 Once [deployed](https://github.com/FBoucher/AzUnzipEverything#how-to-deploy), open the Azure portal [portal.azure.com](https://portal.azure.com/?WT.mc_id=dotnet-0000-frbouche)

-1. navigate the resource Group you just deployed (ex: demoAzUnzipEverything).
+1. navigate to the resource Group you just deployed (ex: demoAzUnzipEverything).

     ![resourceGroup][resourceGroup]

-1. Select the **Storage Account** that starts by "dropzone".
+1. Select the **Storage Account** whose name starts with "dropzone".
 1. Click on **Blobs**, in the middle of the screen.
-1. Click on the **input-files**.
+1. Click on the **input-files** container.
 1. Click on the Upload button, and you can now upload a zip file.

     ![uploadFile][uploadFile]

-1. After a few second the files you be Unzipped into the blob storage **output-files**.
+1. After a few second the files you uploaded will be Unzipped into the blob storage container **output-files**.

 ## Continuous Integration (CI)